-These 2 popular, runner-friendly treadmills pack a lot of value into a mid-range price.
+These 2 popular, runner-friendly treadmills pack a lot of value into the price.

-The Proform 9000 is the top model in Proform’s Pro line – a runner-friendly line from Proform that offers stronger motors and larger consoles than their starter models.
+The Proform 9000 is the top model in Proform’s “Pro” line.
+The Pro line is a runner-friendly line from Proform that offers stronger motors and larger consoles than their starter models.

 Both treadmills offer full-color, HD touch-screen consoles where you can stream world trail workouts or even live studio classes to your home with iFit.

-Both treadmills also give you spacious 60-inch long belts and up to 3% decline for added crosstraining.
+Both treadmills also give you spacious 60-inch long belts and fold up for easy cleaning.

 However, if you’re trying to choose between them, there are some key differences that you should know.

 This post will help you compare the differences between the Nordictrack 1750 vs Proform 9000 treadmills to help you choose the best option for you: